htaiwan/GC/README.md

 [Answer]

-## Design
+## iOS

 ### 1. Design a simple photo stream app
-### 2. Asked me to architect an app that pulls photos from a server and displays them in a feed
+ * Asked me to architect an app that pulls photos from a server and displays them in a feed

 [Answer](https://github.com/htaiwan/GC/blob/master/Ans/4.md)

 [Ref](https://www.codementor.io/ios/tutorial/ios-interview-tips-questions-answers-objective-c)

+### 3. How to detect a common superview

+### 4. What is your least favorite Cocoa API

+* What is your favorite framework?
+Why?

+### 5. iOS developers have a "dispatch_after(when, queue, block   )" Grand Central Dispatch (GCD) function they can utilize but once it's set up, these calls can not be easily cancelled.
+Describe how you might implement a more convenient version of this named "cancellable_dispatch_after"

+ * How could you cancel a block in the operation queue after   it has been dispatched?

+ * Complex question about GCD and blocks.
+Prepare yourself to talk about issues that may occur (deadlock, starvation, strong reference cycles).

+### 8. What are the negatives of a singleton instance

+### 9. How objects can send messages to each other in Objective-C

 ## LeetCode